 Potato slices – Controls larvae

-Slice raw potatoes into 1-inch by 1-inch by 1/4-inch pieces.
+Slice raw potatoes into 1/4-inch thick rounds.
 Place the slices next to each other on the surface of your potting media to attract fungus gnat larvae.
 Leave the potato slices in place for at least 4 hours before looking under them.
 (Be prepared to be grossed out a bit.)

 Once you have seen just how bad the problem is, replace the potato slices every day or two to catch and dispose of as many larvae as you can, and consider adding additional control measures.